ShogherS/Interpreter_Simulator/README.md

     bool break_flag; // Boolean flag
 };
 ```
+Constructor:

+Parser(std::vector<std::string>&): Initializes the Parser object by accepting a reference to a vector of strings, which is expected to contain lines of code to be parsed and analyzed.
 ## Customizing the Program
 You can customize the program's behavior by modifying the code in the Parser class and the associated lambdas that handle various operations.
 Be sure to follow the program's code structure and comments for guidance.